-29. The Committee observed that Croatia had not provided quality information on challenges in implementation and would welcome further information in this regard.
+28. The Committee observed that Croatia had provided quality information on challenges in implementation, including surveying/demining in forests and forest land.
+(Action #8)

-The OAP country reporting tracker Article 5 Implementation Croatia CROSS-CUTTING ACTIONS Actions Indicators 2020 2021 2022 2023 2024 Additional information requested from the Committee (deadline 28 July) #1 # States Parties that report, having included Convention implementation activities in national development plans, poverty reduction strategies, humanitarian response plans and national strategies for the inclusion of persons with disabilities, where appropriate % mine-affected States Parties that report making national financial commitments to the implementation of their obligations under the Convention #2 % mine-affected States Parties that report having evidence-based, costed and time-bound national strategies and work plans in place #3 % affected States Parties whose national work plans and strategies integrate gender and take the diverse needs and experiences of people in affected communities into account The Committee would welcome information on Croatia's efforts to integrate gender and take the diverse needs and experiences of people in affected communities into account. women in States Parties' delegations attending Convention meetings #5 % States Parties that have updated their national standards to address new challenges and ensure the employment of best practices, taking into consideration the latest IMAS #6 # States Parties that report having included mine action related activities within their humanitarian response plans, peacebuilding, development or human rights plans, where relevant States Parties that prepare their Article 7 reports using the Guide to Reporting #8 # States Parties that report on progress and challenges during formal and informal meetings The Committee observed that Croatia had not provided quality information on challenges in implementation and would welcome further information in this regard. #9 % States Parties that report having a sustainable national information management system in place management system in place
+The OAP country reporting tracker Article 5 Implementation Croatia CROSS-CUTTING ACTIONS Actions Indicators 2020 2021 2022 2023 2024 Additional information requested from the Committee #1 # States Parties that report, having included Convention implementation activities in national development plans, poverty reduction strategies, humanitarian response plans and national strategies for the inclusion of persons with disabilities, where appropriate % mine-affected States Parties that report making national financial commitments to the implementation of their obligations under the Convention #2 % mine-affected States Parties that report having evidence-based, costed and time-bound national strategies and work plans in place #3 % affected States Parties whose national work plans and strategies integrate gender and take the diverse needs and experiences of people in affected communities into account The Committee would welcome information on Croatia's efforts to integrate gender and take the diverse needs and experiences of people in affected communities into account. women in States Parties' delegations attending Convention meetings #5 % States Parties that have updated their national standards to address new challenges and ensure the employment of best practices, taking into consideration the latest IMAS The Committee would welcome information on Croatia's efforts t update their national standards to address new challenges and ensur the employment of best practices, taking into consideration the late: IMAS. #6 # States Parties that report having included mine action related activities within their humanitarian response plans, peacebuilding, development or human rights plans, where relevant #8 # States Parties that prepare their Article 7 reports using the Guide to Reporting #0 # States Parties that report on progress and challenges during formal and informal meetings #9 % States Parties that report having a sustainable national information management system in place The Committee would welcome information on Croatia's efforts to have a sustainable national information management system in place.